LABORATORY GROWN DIAMONDS

-Also referred to as synthetic or artficial diamonds, laboratory grown diamonds have the same chemical composition, crystal structure and optical properties as a mined diamond.
+Also referred to as synthetic or artificial diamonds, laboratory grown diamonds have the same chemical composition, crystal structure and optical properties as a mined naturally formed diamond.

 Lab grown diamonds are NOT diamond simulants, which are products that imitate the appearance of diamonds without a similar chemical composition.